Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 public static int Wrap(int value, int period) => value % period;
 ```

 Seeing as the above code literally just represents a mathematical expression, it seems logical that it must be pure.
-In reality, however, this function shares the exact same problem as the one in the previous snippet.
+However, this function shares the exact same problem as the one in the previous snippet.

 The modulus operator has an exceptional outcome, which occurs when the supplied divisor is equal to _zero_.
 If we were to try and invoke `Wrap(123, 0)`, it would throw an exception, indicating that the function is actually impure as well.